GoogleCloudPlatform/cloud-foundation-fabric/cloud-operations/dns-shared-vpc/README.md

 * Create a Cloud DNS private zone per application team in the form of `[teamname].[dns_domain]`, with `teamname` and `dns_domain` being set in the inputs (see next section of this README)
 * Configure DNS peering for each private zone from the Shared VPC to the DNS VPC of each application team

+Note that Terraform 0.13 at least is required due to the use of for_each with modules.

 ## Inputs

 | Name | Description | Type | Default | Required |